-- 1. the biological or adoptive parent of a child that is not subject to any adjudicated/court ordered custodial designation or; - 2. the adult adjudicated/court ordered as the sole legal primary physical custodian or; - 3. the adult adjudicated/court ordered as the joint legal and primary physical custodian with a custodial exchange schedule adhered to that meets ACS requirements or; - 4. the adult adjudicated/court ordered as the joint legal and joint physical custodian with a custodial exchange schedule adhered to that meets ACS requirements or;

-5. the adult adjudicated/court ordered as the appointed permanent legal guardian.
+- The biological or adoptive parent of a child that is not subject to any adjudicated/court ordered custodial designation - The adult adjudicated/court ordered as the sole legal primary physical custodian - The adult adjudicated/court ordered as the joint legal and primary physical custodian with a custodial exchange schedule adhered to that meets ACS requirements - The adult adjudicated/court ordered as the joint legal and joint physical custodian with a custodial exchange schedule adhered to that meets ACS requirements - The adult adjudicated/court ordered as the appointed permanent legal guardian.

 All custodial designations must be of a permanent nature.
-ACS does not recognize temporary custodial arrangements for purposes to allow enrollment.
+ACS does not recognize temporary custodial arrangements for purposes of enrollment.